Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Generating Neural Architectures

-From the literatures, we known that this equation is discrete ordinary differential equation by Euler's method.
-While in this work, we consider not only ordinary differential equation, but also partial differential equation.
-Eq. (\ref {channel-1}) is just the second term of the Eq. (\ref{FE4}), when it is fed into an activation function $\sigma (u, t)$ of hidden neuron $j$, the $\mathcal{F}(\mathbf {x}_l, \mathcal{W}_l)$ will be figured out.
+It is easily verified that this equation is the discrete ODE by Euler's method.
+In comparison, in this work, we consider not only the ODE, but also PDE.
+Eq.~(\ref {channel-1}) is just the second term of Eq.~(\ref{FE4}).
+When it is fed into an activation function $\sigma (u, t)$ of hidden neuron $j$, $\mathcal{F}(\mathbf {x}_l, \mathcal{W}_l)$ will be figured out.
+Also quasi-linear approximation is utilized to solve nonlinear PDE.